SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-2/sap-aem-int-day-2.md

 Duration: 0:07:00

+✅ Import objects into the Event portal \
+✅ Visualize events coming from the simulator into your broker

 ![Soly Image Caption](img/soly.gif)

-Thank you for participating on Day 2.
-Today you learned how to import objects into the Event portal and also had a chance to visualize events coming from the simulator into your broker.
-We look forward to seeing you on Day 3 where you will begin to setup some SAP Integration Flows.
+Thanks for participating in this codelab!
+Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
+If you found any issues along the way we'd appreciate it if you'd raise them by clicking the Report a mistake button at the bottom left of this codelab.